nevarok/NeSteppedAnimation/README.md

 ### Example Setup

 1. **Basic Setup:**
-    - Add a `NeSteppedAnimation` node in your animation blueprint.
+    - Add a `Stepped Animation` node in your animation blueprint.
     - Connect the node to the desired animation pose.

 2. **Configure Properties:**